 Since the account factory (previously called Account Vending Machine) is established, each LOB will have its own account.
 In order to see what the LOB costs are, you must have an account.
 AWS does not do pricing based on VPC, but by account.
 Leveraging Control Tower, tagging, and third-party cost management resources all can combine to give an accurate depiction of the costs incurred by a specific line of business.

-Security will have all logs dumped from each account into a centralized log bucket can be pointed to the tool of choice to analyze those logs.
+Security will have all logs dumped from each account into a centralized log bucket that can be pointed to the tool of choice to analyze those logs.
 Other parties may perform audits to read your logs using ready only functions in an account that has nothing else, another feature of Control Tower.
-The multi-account strategy not only allows for better governance, but also now helps in case of compromise.
+The multi-account strategy not only allows for better governance but also now helps in case of compromise.
 If one account has been compromised, then the blast radius for all the other accounts is minimal.
 Person X may have accessed a bucket in a specific account, but they did not access it anywhere else.
 The most important thing to remember is that you cannot treat cloud security like data center security.

 There are plenty of choices to make as it relates to Control Tower moving forward for an organization, but if you plan correctly and make wise decisions, then you can secure your environment and keep your billing department happy.
-Hopefully this has helped you see what it takes in the real world to prepare.
+Hopefully, this has helped you see what it takes in the real world to prepare.
 Good luck out there!